Nördlinger Ries: Description

 Recent computer modeling of the impact event indicates that the impactors probably had diameters of about 1.5 km (Ries) and 150 m (Steinheim), had a pre-impact separation of some tens of kilometers, and impacted the target area at an angle around 30 to 50 degrees from the surface in a west-southwest to east-northeast direction.
 The impact velocity is thought to have been about 20 km/s.
-The resulting explosion had the power of 1.8 million Hiroshima bombs, an energy of roughly 2.4×10^21 joules.
+The resulting explosion had the power of 40 million Hiroshima bombs, an energy of roughly 2.4×10^21 joules.

-The Ries crater impact event is believed to be the source of moldavite tektites found in Bohemia and Moravia (Czech Republic).
+The Ries crater impact event is believed to be the source of moldavite tektites found in southern Bohemia and Moravia (Czech Republic).
 The tektite melt originated from a sand-rich surface layer that was ejected to distances up to 450 km downrange of the crater.
 The shape of the strewnfield suggests that the direction of impact was from the west-southwest.

 Stone buildings in Nördlingen contain millions of tiny diamonds, all less than 0.2 mm across.
 The impact that caused the Nördlinger Ries crater created an estimated 72000 t of them when it impacted a local graphite deposit.
 Stone from this area was quarried and used to build the local buildings.

-Archaeology
+History

 On one edge of the Nördlinger Ries are the Ofnet Caves, where, at the beginning of the 20th century, archaeologists discovered thirty-three human skulls dating to the Mesolithic period.

-Astronaut training
+The Ries was the site of the Battle of the Ries on 13 May 841.